monsoonmaelstrom/book2/book2.md

 “*I know.*”

-“Just making sure,” she says with false sincerity.
+“Just making sure,” she states with false sincerity.

 “Whatever,” I grumble back.
 “You’re going to lose the third.”

-“We’ll see,” she tells me, closing the distance between us.
+“We’ll see,” Amelia tells me, closing the distance between us.

 She almost pins me twice, but I’m able to wriggle out of both, which I can tell pisses her off.
-Eventually I am able to get one of her arms pinned to the mat at an angle that doesn’t allow her to get any leverage from it, and then I wrench the other behind her back at a degree which I know hurts.
+Eventually, I’m able to get one of her arms pinned to the mat at an angle that doesn’t allow her to get any leverage from it, and then I wrench the other behind her back at a degree which I know hurts.
 She could probably get out of it, if she was willing to dislocate her shoulder to do it.
 I know she’s not.

 “I give, you win,” she tells me, confirming it.

 I release her and help her back to her feet.
 We head off the mat, and I sink down against the wall, breathing heavier than I should be.
 It’s annoying.

 “Can I ask you something?”
-Amelia says.
+Amelia inquires quietly.

 “What?”